projectcapsule/capsule/docs/proxy/overview.md

 The reason, as the error message reported, is that the RBAC _list_ action is available only at Cluster-Scope and it is not granted to users without appropriate permissions.

 To overcome this problem, many Kubernetes distributions introduced mirrored custom resources supported by a custom set of ACL-filtered APIs.
-However, this leads to radically change the user's experience of Kubernetes by introducing hard customizations that make painfull to move from one distribution to another.
+However, this leads to radically change the user's experience of Kubernetes by introducing hard customizations that make it painful to move from one distribution to another.

-With **Capsule**, we taken a different approach.
+With **Capsule**, we took a different approach.
 As one of the key goals, we want to keep the same user's experience on all the distributions of Kubernetes.
 We want people to use the standard tools they already know and love and it should just work.

 ## How it works

-This project is an add-on of the Capsule Operator, so make sure you have a working instance of Caspule before to attempt to install it.
+This project is an add-on of the main [Capsule](https://github.com/clastix/capsule) operator, so make sure you have a working instance of Caspule before attempting to install it.
 Use the `capsule-proxy` only if you want Tenant Owners to list their own Cluster-Scope resources.

 The `capsule-proxy` implements a simple reverse proxy that intercepts only specific requests to the APIs server and Capsule does all the magic behind the scenes.

-Current implementation only filter two type of requests:
+Current implementation filters the following requests:

 * `api/v1/namespaces`
 * `api/v1/nodes`
 * `apis/storage.k8s.io/v1/storageclasses{/name}`
 * `apis/networking.k8s.io/{v1,v1beta1}/ingressclasses{/name}`
+* `api/scheduling.k8s.io/{v1}/priorityclasses{/name}`

 All other requestes are proxied transparently to the APIs server, so no side-effects are expected.
 We're planning to add new APIs in the future, so PRs are welcome!